DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Build Narrative on a Storyboard
   - Draw Attention to Meaning
   - Acknowledge Sources and Uncertainty
-- Assign Build 5: Describe Plan and Draw Visualization Ideas, by designated duos/solos, instead of a quiz for this learning goal.
-Before leaving the room, start your co-authored Google Doc, with any co-authored Google Sheets, share so that *anyone can comment*, and insert on our Build doc.
-Due by Tuesday Nov 12th 9pm, worth 5 points.
+- Assign [Build 5: Plan and Sketch Your Data Story](https://docs.google.com/document/d/1FE3fcnuJqUxF8QLDH9HlmhkTGlyiAuiTDy5gYaeHjZw/), by designated duos/solos, instead of a quiz for this learning goal.
+Before leaving the room, start your co-authored Google Doc, shared so that *anyone can comment*, and insert your link.
+Due by **Monday Nov 11th 9pm**, worth 5 points.
 - In-class workshop time to find, clean, and organize data for Builds 5-8, and small team meetings with instructors
 - Note that Quiz #10 has been moved to the end of the semester, to increase opportunities for students to earn an outreach event exemption.